kehantan/labbook/docs/buffers_solutions/tris-hcl_stock.rst

 **Procedure**

 #.
-Dissolve 157.6 g of Tris-HCl powder in 500 to 700 mL of distilled water/Milli-Q water.
+Dissolve 157.6 g of Tris-HCl powder in 500 to 700 mL of distilled water.
 #.
 Stir with a magnetic stirrer until all Tris-HCl powder dissolved.
 #.
 Adjust stock buffer to desired pH (e.g.: 6.8, 8.5, etc.) with NaOH or HCl.
 #.
-Top up volume to 1 L with distilled water/Milli-Q water.
+Top up volume to 1 L with distilled water.
 #.
 Label the bottle.

-    * Label example: :code:`Tris-HCl pH 8.5, name initials, date prepared`
+    * Label example: :code:`Tris-HCl, pH, name initials, date prepared`

 #.
 Seal the bottle with parafilm and store in 4 C.